 Listed below are the advantages of PLA+ vs. PLA:

-- Improved mechanical properties (flexibility, strength, ductility, etc.) make parts printed from PLA+ suitable for functional use.
+- Improved mechanical properties (flexibility, strength, ductility, etc.) make PLA+-printed parts suitable for functional use.

-- Increased heat resistance makes PLA+-printed parts useful in high-temperature applications.
+- The increased heat resistance of PLA+-printed parts makes them useful in high-temperature applications.

 - Better print quality leads to PLA+-printed parts being more dimensionally accurate and aesthetically pleasing.

-- PLA+ offers reduced creep and increased strength in cantilevered components due to its increased heat resistance.
+- Reduced creep and increased strength in cantilevered components with PLA+ due to increased heat resistance.

 Listed below are the disadvantages of PLA+ vs. PLA:

-- PLA+ is more expensive than standard PLA since PLA+ contains additives to improve its mechanical properties.
+- PLA+ is more expensive than standard PLA because it contains additives to enhance its mechanical properties.

-- PLA+ is more difficult to print than standard PLA because it requires higher extrusion temperatures to print parts.
+- PLA+ is more difficult to print than standard PLA because it requires higher extrusion temperatures.

 Attribute | PLA | PLA+ |